Azure-Samples/java-microservices-aks-lab/docs/03_openlab_monitoring_aks.md

 ### Inspect your AKS service in the Azure Portal

 By default the Azure Portal already gives you quite some info on the current status of the resources running in your AKS instance.
-In this first step of this challenge, open the Azure Portal, navigate to your AKS instance and inspect what info you can find on the kubernetes resources running in the cluster.
+In this first step of this lab, open the Azure Portal, navigate to your AKS instance and inspect what info you can find on the kubernetes resources running in the cluster.
 Find information on:

 - The pods running in the `spring-petclinic` namespace.
 - The services and ingresses running in the `spring-petclinic` namespace.